-- At least conceptually, interpreted tests could be downloaded as data, whereas generatedexecutables (typically at least) require more time in flash-image download. - Some expected-result information is hard to predict "at compile time"; a target-resident agent could even predict correct results when multiple threads vie for common resources. - There's no single standard interface for FLASH-programming (TF-M at least), which could complicate the automation.
+- At least conceptually, interpreted tests could be downloaded as data, whereas generatedexecutables (typically at least) require lots of time in flash-image download. - Some expected-result information is hard to predict "at compile time," a target-resident agent could even predict correct results when multiple threads vie for common resources. - There's no single standard interface for FLASH-programming, which could complicate the automation.